Skip to content

 But that is not really auto generating view transition names, right?

-Chrome’s dynamically generated names use what looks like a cryptographic hash to distinguish the owner documents of elements and a counter to distinguish the elements within the document.
-That way it assigns different ids during cross-document transitions.
+Chrome’s dynamically generated names use something that looks like a random string or hash to distinguish the owner documents of elements, and an integer to distinguish the elements within the document.
+That way it also assigns different ids during cross-document transitions.

 -ua-auto-F5E19860A59EF9D0C4AAFAA1378C6862-63044